 After viewing the Monastery and the neighboring wooden churches, you will go on to see the main historical sites of Yekaterinburg: The Historical skver (park), the wooden dam of the city’s first plant, the old city embankment and a monument of Lenin, leader of Soviet Russia.
 The tour will also take you to places connected to the first President of Russia – Boris Yeltsin who originates from Yekaterinburg.
 After the excursion, you will be taken back to the hotel and have free time to walk around the city.

-In the noon you will be taken to the railway station to continue your journey through Russia.
+In the afternoon you will be taken to the railway station to continue your journey through Russia.

-This day you will spend in train enjoining surroundings.
-On this leg of the journey, you will spend about 19 hours on the train, moving through Siberia with its mighty taiga and rivers.
+This day will be spent on the train, enjoying the Siberian countryside.
+You will spend about 19 hours on the train, moving through Siberia with its mighty taiga and rivers.
 The route to Novosibirsk will pass through many small and large towns including Tyumen, the oil capital of Russia and Omsk.
 You will cross the Irtysh river and continue on through the great forest.
 Having crossed the bridge across the Ob river, you will pass Novosibirsk.
 The train will cross over many rivers including the Kam, Chuna, Lya, Oka, Yenisey and Angara.
-The most important being the Yenisey, with the city of Krasnoyarsk spread along its picturesque bank.
-On the arrival in Krasnoyarsk you will be me by our representatives and transferred to your hotel by a comfortable car or mini-bus.
+The most important being the Yenisey, with the city of Krasnoyarsk spread along its picturesque banks.
+On arrival in Krasnoyarsk, you will be met by our representatives and transferred to your hotel by comfortable car or mini-bus.

-After settling in, some rest and breakfast, our guide will be waiting for you for your first excursion – a panoramic city tour of Krasnoyarsk.
+After settling in, and getting a bit of rest and a good breakfast, our guide will be waiting for you for your first excursion – a panoramic city tour of Krasnoyarsk.
 This city tour will bring together the past, present and future of Krasnoyarsk.
-You will learn about the origin of the city, visit the place of its foundation and places connected with its outstanding people.
-Highlights include: Peace square with a beautiful view onto the Yenisey river, the monument to Andreyu Dubenskoy, a trip up Guard Hill and a walk along the city’s old streets.
+You will learn about the origin of the city, visit the place of its foundation and places connected with its most famous citizens.
+Highlights include: Peace Square with a beautiful view onto the Yenisey river, the monument to Andrey Dubenskoy, a trip up Guard Hill and a walk along the city’s old streets.

-In the second part of the day, you will have the possibility to choose one of a number of different excursions around Krasnoyarsk (optional).
-The first one is a trip for 6 hours to the famous Stolby Mountains (guests selecting this excursion must be vaccinated against tick-borne encephalitis) or visit to the Krasnoyarsk GES (hydroelectric power station) for 4 hours.
+During the second half of the day, you will have the possibility to choose one of a number of different excursions around Krasnoyarsk (optional).
+The first one is a trip for 6 hours to the famous Stolby Mountains or visit to the Krasnoyarsk GES (hydroelectric power station) for 4 hours.

-It is often said in Krasnoyarsk: “If you have been to the city but didn’t visit the Stolby Mountains you didn’t really see the heart of the city or its soul”.
+It is often said about Krasnoyarsk: “If you have been to the city but didn’t visit the Stolby Mountains you didn’t really see the heart of the city or its soul”.
 The area is a fascinating phenomenon, created by nature – it is a forest of vertical stone pillars.
 It is also an impressive nature reserve full of wild Siberian nature and great views.
-During the trip, you will get to know about the process of its creation and the names given to the Stolby (pillars) by people during different periods of time.
+During the trip, you will learn how the area was created and the names given to the Stolby (pillars) by people during different periods of time.

-Krasnoyarsk was founded in 1628 as a Russian border fort to protect the frontier from attacks of native peoples who lived along Yenisei and its tributaries.
-An intensive growth of Krasnoyarsk began with the arrival of the Siberian Road (the M53 nowadays) in 1735 which connected Krasnoyarsk with the rest of Russia.
+Krasnoyarsk was founded in 1628 as a Russian border fort to protect the frontier from attacks by native peoples who lived along the Yenisei river and its tributaries.
+A period of intensive growth of Krasnoyarsk began with the arrival of the Siberian Road (the M53 nowadays) in 1735 which connected Krasnoyarsk with the rest of Russia.
 Growth continued with the discovery of gold and the arrival of the railroad in 1895.
-In the 19th century Krasnoyarsk was the center of the Siberian Cossack movement.
+In the 19th century, Krasnoyarsk was the center of the Siberian Cossack movement.
 By the end of the 19th century Krasnoyarsk had several manufacturing facilities, railroad workshops and an engine-house.
 During the time of the Russian Empire, Krasnoyarsk was one of the places to which political exiles were banished.
 Eight Decembrists were deported from St. Petersburg to Krasnoyarsk after the failure of the Decembrist revolt.
-During Soviet times the city became a large industrial center and today remains an important Siberian city.
+During Soviet times, the city became a large industrial center and today remains an important Siberian city.